 Get Involved as UCU CRC Workload Rep

 Become a UCU CRC Workload Rep for your area/dept. Fundamental to a successful workload campaign is the appointment of UCU workload reps.
-UCU is the first trade union to develop the concept of a workload rep. The role is an amalgam of health and safety (H&S) rep, and workplace rep. Workload reps are essentially health and safety reps with a sole focus on workload and work-related stress issues in their workplace/dept. If you are interested in this role, please contact us ASAP before 17th January 2026.
+UCU is the first trade union to develop the concept of a workload rep. The role is an amalgam of health and safety (H&S) rep, and workplace rep. Workload reps are essentially health and safety reps with a sole focus on workload and work-related stress issues in their workplace/dept. If you are interested in this role, please contact the branch.

 We look forward to hearing from you so that we can tackle excessive Workload at CRC in 2026 and beyond – email ucu@camre.ac.uk